 As a Christian, I find the current state of abortion in our country, and the fact that it even exists, heartbreaking.
 The “fetus” in the womb is nothing other than a living human being.
 A human being dependent upon the love and care of her mother.
 I would like nothing more than to see abortions end today.
 To see everyone admit that these children are just that: children and they need to be treated with our love and care, and not treated as objects to be disposed of if we so choose.

 However, I’m afraid that isn’t likely—at least not today.
 Our culture, like any other, didn’t just wake up with the understanding it has on this issue.
 Time and circumstances have gotten us to where we are, and it will take time and circumstances to get us to where we’re going.
 So I guess this can be seen as a call for all Christians to prepare for the journey.
 Don’t be downcast, but look ahead with hope and do what you can to get us to where we should be.

 Right now, many don’t even see the pro-life stance as a tenable position.
 Even knowing this, I believe that we can begin to move the needle on the palatability of the pro-life stance—one that attributes human dignity to all people starting at conception—if we consciously chip away at some of the surrounding problems that abortion advocates might cite while pressing full steam ahead to rid our world of abortion as soon as we can.
-Orbiting the central issue of the right to Life v.
-Abortion are a multitude of questions that end up being utilized as “defeaters” by opponents simply because they haven’t been solved.
+Orbiting the central issue of the Right to Life v.
+Abortion is a multitude of questions that end up being utilized as “defeaters” by opponents simply because they haven’t been solved.

 How is a single mother supposed to care for her child when she doesn’t even have enough money to care for herself?

 Our adoption and foster-care programs are overflowing and broken as it is, and you want to put more kids into this fractured system?

 Why don’t you put this much effort into protecting the dignity of vulnerable people already walking the earth?